Get Centered on Heart Health

 - Blood pressure – This is the force continually placed on your blood vessels, which if high can cause damage.

 - Diabetes/HbA1c – The new standard in diagnosing and monitoring diabetes is the HbA1c, which can show an average of your blood sugars over a three-month period.
+Diabetes greatly increases the risk of heart disease.

 - Smoking status – Your smoking status is not so much a number as simply a risk factor.
 Smokers have a dramatically increased risk of heart disease.